convox/praxis/docs/getting-started-local.md

 The `convox.yml` for this site is pretty straightfoward.
 It defines a single service called `web`.

-Nested under `web` is a `certificte` config.
+Nested under `web` is a `certificate` config.
 An SSL certificate will be automatically configured for the domain specified by the app's `HOST` environment variable. `HOST` is automatically set and can be overridden for a custom domain.

 The `port` configuration means containers for the web service will listen on port 1313 for http requests.